Rare Events and Griffiths Phases in Topological Quantum Error Correction: Conclusions

 \section{Conclusions}

 In this work we analyzed the performance of topological quantum codes in the presence of non-uniform error rates that are long range correlated.
 We find that rare events with increased error rates (above the bulk threshold) can have dramatic effects on the code performance.
-We point out crucial differences between linear and planar rare regions: the former lead to a new decodable phase for the 1D repetition code where the logical failure rate scales as a stretched exponential in the code distance, while the latter make decoding immediately impossible for the 2D toric code, as soon as the error rate in the rare region exceeds the global decoding threshold\footnote{Our analysis can be immediately extended to the case with fabrication errors, leading to parts of the code patch which have a larger than bulk error rate.
+We point out crucial differences between linear and planar rare regions: the former lead to a new decodable phase for the 1D repetition code where the logical failure rate scales as a stretched exponential in the code distance, while the latter make decoding immediately impossible for the 2D toric code, as soon as the error rate in the rare region exceeds the global decoding threshold We expect these analyses to be more broadly applicable to other topological codes with point-like excitations.

+{Our analysis can be immediately extended to the case with fabrication errors, leading to parts of the code patch which have a larger than bulk error rate.
 They will result in linear rare regions parallel to the temporal direction, for both the 1D repetition code and the 2D toric code.
-For this reason, our analysis implies that that a decodable stretched exponential phase is present in both cases.}.
-We expect these analyses to be more broadly applicable to other topological codes with point-like excitations.
+As such, the dominant errors in this setup are time-like errors which can lead to logical failure in stability experiments and lattice surgery~\cite{Gidney_2022, bjbrown2024anyoncondensation}.
+Our analysis based upon high-temperature expansion (Appendix~\ref{sec:linetensions}) and Kramers-Wannier duality (Appendix~\ref{sec:app_kramerswannier}) for linear rare regions implies that that a decodable stretched exponential phase is present for both codes, see the relevant Appendices for details.}

 While we focused on toy error models for simplicity, the asymptotic scaling thus predicted are expected to be universal, and can hold for more realistic error models.
 For instance, fabrication errors may lead to qubits with different fixed error rates and this may be better modeled by a noise distribution other than Bernoulli~\cite{Strikis_2023, aasen2023faulttolerant}.
 For cosmic ray events, an error model incorporating the relaxation time of the qubits can be considered.